jessicacklai/JavaProject_KWICSearcher/README.md

 # JavaProject_QuickSearcher

-Creating a searcher for users to search a keyword, also the words before and after, from a website.
+>>A tool that allows users to search for a keyword on a website, along with the words that appear before and after it.
+>>Users can specify how many words they want to see before the keyword, up to a maximum of 10 words.